 So bear with me as I delicately dance around certain details from this year of surrender…..

 Over a year ago, towards the end of 2015, life dealt us a few unexpected blows in a row.
 There’s a saying that “bad things happen in three’s,” which is exactly how it all went down.
 First, my husband’s company decided to end their Alaska ventures, effectively ending my husband’s and all of his co-workers’ assignments in Alaska.
 We immediately knew this meant we’d be relocating much sooner than we originally anticipated, but we wouldn’t know for a couple months where or when we’d move.
 Not long after this announcement, a few of our loved ones shared saddening news with us, which weighed heavily on our hearts.
 And then, as the final sucker punch, we miscarried a perfectly healthy baby.
-This was our 3rd loss, and last attempt at giving our son a sibling.
+This was our 3rd loss, and just as devastating as the previous two losses.

 To say that I was an emotional mess would be an understatement.
 Even now- a year later- I’m still grieving and trying to process what happened at the end of 2015.
 At the time, I distracted myself with the day-to-day activities of caring for my then 3 year old, and preparing for our rather abrupt move to Houston.
 I couldn’t bear to look at his baby clothes and gear, so, as part of our move prep, I gave most of it away, which was the emotional equivalent of throwing kerosene onto my open wounds and then lighting a match (=white-hot-searing-pain).
 Our relocation, combined with the overlapping holiday season, forced me to fake my way through daily life and pretend like I was taking it all in stride.
 Looking back at myself, I honestly don’t know how I managed to keep it together as much as I did.
 But truth is that I was overwhelmed by intense emotional pain, covering me in a heavy blanket of grief laced with disappointment, anger, and deep–seeded shame.